rbalman/cfn-compose/README.md

 ## Limitations
 * Supports limited CFN attributes
 * No Retry Mechanism
+* No Configurable worker pool.
+One Go routine is spun for every flow.
+* Single Compose Configuration can only have up to 50 flows and each flow can contain only upto 50 stacks

 ## Installation
 Binary is available for Linux, Windows and Mac OS (amd64 and arm64).
 Download the binary for your respective platform from the [releases page](https://github.com/rbalman/cfn-compose/releases).